Criminal Background Checks and Drug Testing

 Emory medical students undergo Criminal Background Checks (CBCs) before matriculation as facilitated by the Association of American Medical Colleges (AAMC).
 Acceptance to Emory School of Medicine is contingent upon the authorization of the CBC, as well as the release of its findings to Emory.

 Additionally, all incoming medical students will be required to submit to a drug screening, as facilitated by a contracted vendor.
 The Admissions Committee will review any findings to determine what, if any, action is required.
-Students may also be required to undergo additional CBCs and drug screening as required by clinical rotation sites, or if required to do so as an evaluation initiated to evaluate their fitness to participate in their medical education.
+Students may also be required to undergo additional CBCs and drug screening as required by clinical rotation sites, or if required to do so as an evaluation of their fitness to participate in their medical education.

 - Revocation of the acceptance to Emory University School of Medicine (for students who have been accepted but not yet enrolled)